-Once we crossed the bridge we setup on the view area near the courtyard of the Hunterdon Art Museum which was closed.
+Once we crossed the bridge we set up on the view area near the courtyard of the Hunterdon Art Museum which was closed.
 I did not like the angle so I walked down to and under the bridge where I saw some fishermen.
 I used the bridge to frame a view of the shots.
-My wife didn’t like these as much as I did.
+Bhavna didn’t like these as much as I did.

 Later it started to get warm.
 Prasanna was justified in staying home.
 The heat and humidity were exhausting.
 I think the outdoor temperature soared to about 98ºF but with the humidity, it felt more like 104ºF.
 But Ed and I had persevered and got some good shots of the Red Mill Museum from multiple angles.
 We attempted some street photography but we succumbed to the heat and ended up at a local cafe for ice coffee and scones and conversation.

 Ed remembered seeing a photo online with the sun setting in the background.
-We realised that east was slightly off the far right side of the Red Mill and we think it’s definitely possible to do a sunset/night shoot.
+We discussed the possibilities for how that could be done and realised that east was slightly off the far right side of the Red Mill and we think it’s definitely possible to do a sunset/night shoot.
 We both agreed that we should wait until the fall to capture some of the fall foliage in the background.